 1908- Henry Ford introduces Model T.

-Aside from life changing inventions, the industrial revolution is known for its huge movements in manufacturing.
-Starting in 1820 with the implementation of the coal power and machine production, the industrial revolution is marked as a turning point in history.
-With the use of interchangeable parts and mechanization American Manufacturing was able to move forward in leaps and bounds.
+Aside from life-changing inventions, the industrial revolution is known for its huge movements in manufacturing.
+Starting in 1820 with the implementation of coal power and machine production, the industrial revolution is marked as a turning point in history.
+With the use of interchangeable parts and mechanization, American Manufacturing was able to move forward in leaps and bounds.
 Take a look at these introductions.

 1913- Ford Motors installs the first moving Assembly line.